-Soba Recovery Can Help
+Soba Recovery Inpatient Program Can Help

-At Soba Recovery, we are proud to be one of the main drug & alcohol treatment programs based out of the southwest.
+These are only a few of the many benefits of trusting an inpatient rehab program for addiction treatment.
+At Soba Recovery Center, we are proud to be one of the main drug and alcohol treatment programs based out of the southwest.
 We have locations both in Mesa, AZ and San Antonio, TX.
-Our detox & inpatient treatment services help clients beat addiction and get on the road to recovery.
+Our detox and inpatient treatment services help clients beat addiction and get on the road to recovery.
 Our unique luxury addiction treatment program uses proven, traditional treatment methods, with innovative therapies.

 Our goal is to help our clients overcome substance abuse for good.
 If you would like to learn more about our addiction treatment program and services, please contact us today!